Peachey-Schoorl/schooltrui-vsz/README.md

 ## Development

-The page is plain HTML, CSS and JavaScript.
+The page is plain HTML.

+Besides plain CSS, [Bulma](https://bulma.io/) is used for styling.

 The actual conversion page (where the sweater can be bought) is hosted on Stripe.